The Keto and Paleo Diets for Mesothelioma and Cancer Patients

 For many people, the restrictions of the paleo diet represent improvements over what they typically eat.
 In this way it can be a healthier diet for someone going through cancer or mesothelioma treatment.
 One of the most important restrictions on this diet is refined sugar.
 Excess sugar is bad for overall health and may even impact cancer survival among patients.

-One study found that in patients being treated for colon cancer, those with a higher intake of sugar and carbohydrates had lower survival times.
+One study found that in patients being treated for colon cancer, those with a higher intake of sugar and carbohydrates had lower survival rates.
 The effect was even greater in the patients who were overweight.
-Excess sugar and carbs in the diet may impact survival directly and indirectly according to these results.
+Excess carbs and sugar in the diet may impact survival directly and indirectly according to these results.

 The evidence so far suggests that eliminating or reducing sugar may have a positive impact on cancer patients.
-Even if the tumor is not dependent on sugar, a healthier diet and weight will help a cancer patient feel better and be better able to tolerate and benefit from treatments.
+Even if the tumor is not dependent on sugar, a healthier diet and weight will help a cancer patient feel better and be better able to benefit from and tolerate treatments.

 The Keto Diet for Cancer Patients

 While the paleo diet may be a healthy option for some cancer patients, there is even more evidence that the keto diet may be beneficial.
 One study, for instance, found that when mice with brain tumors were administered a calorie-restricted keto diet, tumor size shrank.
-The researchers were uncertain whether the effect was from the diet itself or the restriction of calories.
+The researchers were uncertain whether the effect was from the restriction of calories or the diet itself.

 Other studies have found that the keto diet may even increase the effects of chemotherapy or radiation in shrinking tumors.
 This may be a result of the low-carb diet causing selective metabolic stress in cancer cells.
 This then causes the cancer cells to be selectively more vulnerable to chemotherapy drugs or radiation, as compared to healthy cells.

 There have been more studies investigating the connection between the keto diet and cancer than the paleo diet.
-This may be a result of the diet already being proven to help with other medical conditions.
+This may be because the diet has already proven to help with other medical conditions.
 For instance, a calorie-restricted keto diet has been immensely helpful in reducing seizures in children living with epilepsy.
 There are likely to be more interesting discoveries about the keto diet in the future, but for now it is proving to be a diet that may help cancer patients.

 Risks of the Paleo and Keto Diets

 Risks seem to be low with the keto diet, but there are some unpleasant side effects that can come from cutting down so drastically on carbs and increasing fat intake.
 Flu-like symptoms are common in the first few days but eventually disappear.
-It is easier for some people to gradually make the dietary changes.
+Gradually making the dietary changes may be easier for some people.
 The diet can also change electrolyte balance, so you may need to eat more salt or take mineral supplements.

 Before you make any dietary changes, speak to your doctor or medical team.
 There may be some important reasons that you are unaware of that you should not try these diets.
 If your doctor gives you the go-ahead, start slowly to let your body adapt and consider working with a dietician or nutritionist to be sure you get all the nutrients you need.